AulaMaroon/League-of-Legends-Auto-Accept/README.md

 # How to use

 1. Install python
+2. Install requirements using pip install -r requirements.txt
-2. Clone the repo or download zip
+3. Clone the repo or download zip
-3. Select gamemode and confirm
+4. Select gamemode and confirm
-4. Run the script with admin rights (else it wont click) then type python AutoAccept.py
+5. Run the script with admin rights (else it wont click) then type python AutoAccept.py
-5. Script will wait for the accept button to appear
+6. Script will wait for the accept button to appear

 # Additional